hyperledger/toc/project-reports/2024/2024-Q3-Hyperledger-Aries.md

 [Aries-VCX] is again growing, with lots of work happening in moving the implementation forward.
 [Open Wallet Foundation]-hosted [Credo-TS] and [Bifold Wallet] continue to evolve rapidly.
-[Animo Solutions], key maintainers of [Credo-TS], were selected by the German Government as a funded participate in the [Funke] ("sparkle") initiative to create innovative wallet prototypes in preparation for the promised German [EUDI Wallet] to be released by 2026.
+[Animo Solutions], key maintainers of [Credo-TS], were selected by the German Government as a funded participant in the [Funke] ("sparkle") initiative to create innovative wallet prototypes in preparation for the promised German [EUDI Wallet] to be released by 2026.
 Exciting times!